anoma/nspec/docs/anomian.juvix.md

 > The essence of a **guard** is a predicate, a pre-condition, that must hold
 > true for the engine to take action.
 Guards are evaluated based on incoming
 > messages, the engine's environment, and the engine's configuration.
 Since
-> guards involves computation, engine's preserve thse computations as part of
+> guards involves computation, engine's preserve these computations as part of
 > the return type of the guard.
 Thus, if the underlying condition is not
 > satisfied, the guard returns nothing.
 We can represent this with the type
 > `Guard`.